IceMetalPunk/TotemEssentials/README.md

 ### Ensouled Totem of Featherfoot
 Taking no fall damage is good.
 But taking no fall damage *and* floating to the ground like a chicken?
 Even better!

+### Ensouled Totem of Fireglaze
+Pour some magma (cream) on me!
+This Totem saves your items from burning when you die, *and* absorbs all fire damage you would take!

 #### More to come...
 ...you'll have to wait and see what they each do :)